lookoutconference/lookoutconference.github.io/pages/participate.md

 * Specify whether your research focuses on the history, future, or both of these aspects of fire lookouts.

-* Highlight the innovative elements of your work, particularly if it envisions new directions for fire lookouts, theories of space and place or dwelling, architectural design in off-grid and natural settings, or forest management policy.
+* Highlight the innovative elements of your work, particularly if it envisions new directions for fire lookouts, theories of space and place or dwelling, architectural design in off-grid and natural settings, or forest management policy which may include forestry, GIS, environmental science, natural resource conservation and more!

 **2\) Come as an Attendee**